 - see a dedicated row for each item variant with details (such as quantity)

-- displays the item cost based on quantity
+- display the item cost based on quantity

 - see the same cart when they leave and return to the site

 How did you implement it?